Lifestyle changes after basal and squamous cell skin cancer

 Most people want to know if there are lifestyle changes they can make to reduce their risk of cancer coming back.

-People who have had skin cancer are at higher risk for developing another skin cancer.
-Because of this, it is important to avoid too much sun (see the section called “Can basal and squamous cell skin cancers be prevented?”) and to examine your skin every month for signs of possible new skin cancers.
+People who have had skin cancer are at higher risk for getting another skin cancer.
+Because of this, it’s important to avoid too much sun (see the section “Can basal and squamous cell skin cancers be prevented?”) and to examine your skin every month for signs of possible new skin cancers.
 Seeing your doctor regularly for skin exams is also important.
-Skin cancers that are found early are as a rule much easier to treat than those found at a later stage.
+Skin cancers that are found early are often much easier to treat than those found at a later stage.

-Healthy behaviors such as not smoking, eating well, and keeping a healthy weight may also help, but no one knows for sure.
+Healthy behaviors such as not smoking, eating well, being active, and keeping a healthy weight may also help, but no one knows for sure.
 But we do know that these types of changes can have good effects on your health.